sifferman/fpga_screensaver/README.md

 This project is organized so as to cleanly separate/delineate groups of files responsible for each part of the design:

-- `.vscode`: VSCode workspace configuration files
+* `.vscode`: VSCode workspace configuration files
-- `build`: FuseSoC build directory (*doesn't exist until project is built for the first time*)
+* `build`: FuseSoC build directory (*doesn't exist until project is built for the first time*)
-- `rtl`: SystemVerilog code to define the VGA display driver
+* `rtl`: SystemVerilog code to define the VGA display driver
-- `tangnano`: (System)Verilog code to define elements of the project which are uniquely specific to the Sipeed Tang Nano dev board
+* `tangnano`: (System)Verilog code to define elements of the project which are uniquely specific to the Sipeed Tang Nano dev board
-- `tb`: SystemVerilog code to define the testbench, used for verifying the design behavior in simulation before programming the physical FPGA
+* `tb`: SystemVerilog code to define the testbench, used for verifying the design behavior in simulation before programming the physical FPGA
-- `usage`: ***HELP!***
+* `usage`: Files related to generating a cell utilization report in Yosys.
-- `.gitignore`: Git SCM configuration to help keep the repository clean of files built by FuseSoC
+* `.gitignore`: Git SCM configuration to help keep the repository clean of files built by FuseSoC
-- `fusesoc.conf`: FuseSoC project definition/configuration
+* `fusesoc.conf`: FuseSoC project definition/configuration
-- `lint.vlt`: Verilator configuration specifying how to "lint"/syntax-check the RTL code
+* `lint.vlt`: Verilator configuration specifying rules in verifying the syntax of the RTL code
-- `Makefile`: GNU Make configuration specifying common project tasks/"targets"
+* `Makefile`: GNU Make configuration specifying common project tasks/targets
-- `top.core`: FuseSoC "core" configuration specifiing how to build each of the (System)Verilog files in the design
+* `top.core`: FuseSoC "core" configuration specifiing how to build each of the (System)Verilog files in the design